2020-2021 Lawyer’s Guide To

 Zero or worse.

-Will buying Google pay-per-click (PPC) ads help my law firm website with SEO?
+Will buying pay-per-click (PPC) ads from Google help my law firm’s SEO?

 Unfortunately, some marketing agencies mislead attorneys by making it sound like their “Google Partner” status somehow makes their SEO efforts more effective or preferred by Google.
 This is 100% false and misleading.
 The Google Partner status simply means that they are authorized to resell Google products such as Adwords.